oolongwater/SingScribe/README.md

 [[Model card]](https://github.com/openai/whisper/blob/main/model-card.md)
 [[Colab example]](https://colab.research.google.com/github/openai/whisper/blob/master/notebooks/LibriSpeech.ipynb)

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.
+I have trained it to be used on Singlish.

 ## Approach